 The RDW is based on the principle that healthy red blood cells are generally uniform in size, which optimizes their ability to carry oxygen efficiently.
 Variations in red blood cell size, known as anisocytosis, can impair this function and indicate underlying issues with red blood cell production or destruction.

 The scientific foundation of RDW lies in understanding erythropoiesis, the process of red blood cell formation in the bone marrow.
-Disruptions to this process, whether due to nutritional deficiencies, genetic disorders, or chronic diseases, can lead to the production of red blood cells of varying sizes.
+And disruptions to this process, whether due to nutritional deficiencies, genetic disorders, or chronic diseases, can lead to the production of red blood cells of varying sizes.
 The RDW provides a quantitative measure of this variation, helping clinicians pinpoint the underlying cause.

 Clinical Significance of Elevated RDW